NeoGeographyToolkit/StereoPipelineTest/README.txt

 (Use above your path to BinaryBuilder.)
 This will set the path to pytest.

-Run:
+To run all tests whose directory names have the string 'CSM', do:

-    pytest --timeout=14400 -n 4 -q -s -r a --tb=no --config release_lunokhod1.conf -k ssCSM_SAR
+    pytest --timeout=14400 -n 4 -q -s -r a --tb=no --config release_lunokhod1.conf -k CSM

 To run several tests, whose directory names are test1, test2, test3, use:

   -k 'test1 or test2 or test3'

-Wildcards are accepted as well.
-Hence, to run all tests starting with 'ss', use:

-  -k 'ss*'

 == More details ==